ILIAS-eLearning/ILIAS/components/ILIAS/Test/ROADMAP.md

 ## Prioritized in the long run
 * Reducing the number of reported issues in Test & Assessment
-* Defining a concise interface for questions.
 * Separating the Test-Player from the Questions and the Question-Pool.
-* Refactoring `ilTestParticipantList`: This Class has a lot of very expensive loops in it [Mantis 33596](https://mantis.ilias.de/view.php?id=33596), but we can not remove them right now as it is used in very different contexts for all kind of lists.
-Sometimes users don't have $active_ids (participant list in test with access limited to selected participants), sometimes they don't have $usr_ids (anonymous tests in public section).

 ## Roadmap in 2026